AndreeaLupu2000/check24-comparison-challenge/README.md

       - Implicit fallback for missing providers (empty array if not available).
       - The backend avoids throwing global errors unless all providers fail (this could be enhanced).

-2. Make sure to provide useful sorting and filtering options.
+2. Sorting & Filtering Options

    - Users can sort offers by:

-     - Price (lowest to highest and vice versa)
+     - Price (ascending/descending)
-     - Speed
+     - Speed (ascending/descending)

    - Advanced filtering options include:

      - Maximum price
-     - Minimum speed requirements
+     - Minimum speed
-     - Contract duration preferences
+     - Contract duration
-     - Provider selection
+     - Specific provider

-3. Your application should include a share link feature that allows users to share the results page with others via platforms like WhatsApp.
-Even if a provider is down, the share links should still direct users to the shared offers.
+3. Share Link

    - The share button allows the user to share the listed offers on Whatsapp, also to persons that are not users of the application yet.
    - To enable the sharable link to be accessible also when the providers are down, a database for shares was created, and stores the shares offers in an array, every element being stored as a JSON.
-   - When the link is access initially, the offers are first retrieved from the database and displayed in the Share view
+   - When the link is access initially, the offers are first retrieved from the database and displayed in the Share view.
    - When a third party receives a shared link, he can also searches for new offers, without an account.

-4. Credentials of the provider APIs should NEVER be leaked to the user.
+4. Secure Handling of Provider Credentials and API Keys

-   - The credential configuration for the providers are done in the `\config`
+   - The backend credential configuration for the providers are done in the `\config`
    - The API Keys are kept in the env files and never accessed directly in the code.
    - In the deployed version they are stored in the Environment Variables and accessed from there.
    - In the frontend, no API for the provider or the database is used.
 All the requests are sent to the backend and the backend handles everything
    - The only request made in the frontend are for address validation and suggestion.
-As for the providers, the API key to Google Cloud is stored in the .env file
+As for the providers, the API key to Google Cloud is stored in the `.env` file

 ## Optional Features

 1. Address autocompletion

    - Implemented using Google Cloud Geocoding API for accurate address suggestions
-   - Real-time address validation as users type
+   - Real-time address suggestion as users type
-   - Support for multiple address formats, it was implemented to work for addresses from Germany
+   - It was implemented to work for addresses from Germany
+   - Overpass API is being used to fetch street names for a given postal code area in Germany.

-2. Validation of customer Input
+2. User Input Validation

    - Comprehensive form validation for all user inputs